Python elif Statement

 print(" You are eligible for Full Scholarship ")

-If the first elseif condition of the elif fails then it will go to the second.
-And, if the person’s Total mark is greater than or equal to 480 then the following code will display.
+If the first elseif condition of the elif fails, then it will go to the second.
+When the person’s total mark is greater than or equal to 480, the following code will be displayed:

 print(" Congratulations! ")